Pro Foosball Review

 Pro Foosball

-Make no mistakes, Pro Foosball has an extremely difficult learning curve, especially if you’ve never played tabletop foosball in real life.
-A game is comprised of two teams of opposing colors with a set amount of figures attached to each row.
-The amount can be customized depending on the set of rules you want to adhere to, allowing for more figures on defensive rows or an increase in the amount of figures close to your opponents goal.
-Using the left analog stick you are able to move the row closest to the ball back and forth.
-The face buttons allow for easily shooting or passing (yes, passing exists in foosball, that’s news to me too) between figures on the same row.
+Make no mistake, Pro Foosball has an extremely difficult learning curve, especially if you've never played tabletop foosball in real life.
+A game is comprised of two teams of opposing colors with a set number of figures attached to each row.
+The amount can be customized depending on the set of rules you want to adhere to, allowing for more figures on defensive rows or an increase in the number of figures close to your opponent's goal.
+Using the left analog stick, you are able to move the row closest to the ball back and forth.
+The face buttons allow for easily shooting or passing (yes, passing exists in foosball; that's news to me too) between figures on the same row.

 Simply Put